segunemma2003/nodo-api-backend-payment/USER_STORY.md

-# NodoPay User Stories
+# FSCredit User Stories

 ## Overview
-NodoPay is a credit financing platform that connects businesses, customers, and administrators.
+FSCredit is a credit financing platform that connects businesses, customers, and administrators.
 The system supports two types of customers:
 1. **Main Customers** - Registered users with login credentials (require admin approval)
 2. **Business Customers** - Customer records created by businesses (no login, just for invoice management)